whistledev411/solana-trading-bot/docs/RiskManagment.md

   Determine the total realized profit for the swap between the account balance changes and the fee included with the transaction

-  The current profile balance is then updated a
+  The current profile balance is then updated an the success rate is updated
 ```